-The word "step xxx" will appear on the second line indicating that you are now editing or viewing (dependant if SET or SHOW mode is active) the Crescendo B sequence.
-The "step xxx" indicator will display either "step off" to indicate position 0 (Crescendo shoe off) or any step between 1 an 22.
+The word "step xx" indicates that you are now editing or viewing (dependant if SET or SHOW mode is active) the Crescendo B sequence.
+The "step xx" indicator will display either "step --" to indicate position 0 (Crescendo shoe off) or any step between 1 and 22.
 As in previous software versions, any stops/controls associated with a particular Crescendo step will move to indicate their status when using the Crescendo Shoe only.
-While in 'SET' mode, using the "▲" or "▼" buttons will not cause the stops/controls to indicate their status.
+While in 'SET' mode, turning the ROTARY DIAL will not cause the stops/controls to indicate their status.

-To set a Crescendo B sequence, use the "▲" or "▼" in the Console ControllerTM to select step 1.
+To set a Crescendo B sequence, turn the ROTARY DIAL to select step 1.
 Adjust the stops to a suitable registration for step 1.
-(Note: You can play the organ at any time to hear your selected registration) Then press and hold the SET piston.
-While holding SET press the MEMORY button in the Console ControllerTM.
-The display will briefly flash the word "DONE!!" on the first line.
+(Note: You can play the organ at any time to hear your selected registration) Press and hold the SET piston, then while holding SET press the MEMORY button in the Console Controller.
+"DONE!!" will briefly flash on the first line of the display to indicate the step has been programmed.
 Release both the SET piston and MEMORY button.
 Step 1 is now programmed.
-Repeat the above procedure to set all available step positions.
+Repeat the above procedure to set all available crescendo step positions.

-CAUTION: DO NOT USE THE CRESCENDO SHOE TO MOVE BETWEEN STEPS WHILE PROGRAMMING CRESCENDO B STEP POSITIONS.
+Important!
+DO NOT USE THE CRESCENDO SHOE TO MOVE BETWEEN STEPS WHILE PROGRAMMING CRESCENDO B STEP POSITIONS.
 Crescendo B data in other step positions will cause the current stop registration on the stopboard to change, i.e. a blank step position would turn all stops off or another subsequent step position with data (not yet re-programmed) will change the current stop registration on the stopboard.
-When programming Crescendo steps always use the "▲" or "▼" buttons in the Console ControllerTM to move between steps.
+When programming Crescendo steps always use the ROTARY DIAL to move between steps.

-To copy the current Crescendo step's stop registration to another step, use the "▲" or "▼" buttons on the Console ControllerTM to select a different step.
-Press and hold the SET piston.
-While holding SET press the MEMORY button in the Console ControllerTM.
+To copy the current Crescendo step's stop registration to another step, use the ROTARY DIAL on the Console Controller to select a different step.
+Press and hold the SET piston, then while holding SET press the MEMORY button on the Console Controller.
 The display will briefly flash the word "DONE!!" on the first line.
 Release both the SET piston and MEMORY button.
 The previous step has now been copied to the step position indicated in the display.